tordar/spotify-pulse-data/README.md

 | `GITHUB_REPO_OWNER` / `GITHUB_REPO_NAME` | Repo owner and name | No (Vercel sets these when you connect the repo) | Web app (sync-status, upload-history) |
 | `UPLOAD_SECRET` | Secret you enter in Settings to authorize uploads (only you should know it) | Yes (for in-app upload) | Web app (upload-history) |

 For **GitHub Actions**, set Spotify credentials and `PERSONAL_ACCESS_TOKEN` as **repository secrets**.
 For the **Vercel** app, set the same Spotify vars plus `GITHUB_TOKEN` and `UPLOAD_SECRET` so the Settings page and in-app upload work.
-Set `SPOTIFY_OAUTH_STATE_SECRET` in Vercel if you want to get the refresh token via the in-app “Authorize with Spotify” form in Settings; otherwise use `npm run setup-spotify-auth` locally.
+To use the in-app “Authorize with Spotify” form, add **SPOTIFY_OAUTH_STATE_SECRET** in Vercel first (any random string); then you can get the refresh token in Settings.
+Without it, use `npm run setup-spotify-auth` locally to get the token.
 Without Spotify credentials you can still process exported history; automatic sync and metadata enrichment will not work.

 ## Troubleshooting